 For each type of floor assembly tested, the floor joist/truss spans were either chosen from the appendices of the NBCC or calculated based on the ultimate and serviceability limit states.
 Therefore, the floor joists/trusses could either span the entire length of the fire compartment space or require an intermediate beam support for shorter spans.
-When designing the assembly, various aspects were considered including what is typically used for framing and subfloor materials in housing today, consideration of serviceability limit states, typical spacing, typical spans, typical depths, etc. As well, the assembly was loaded at 50% of the specified load in the NBCC (see Section 2.9).
+When designing the assemblies, various aspects were considered including what is typically used for framing and subfloor materials in housing today, consideration of serviceability limit states, typical spacing, typical spans, typical depths, etc. As well, the assemblies were loaded at 50% of the specified load in the NBCC (see Section 2.9).

-Details on the test assembly (metal-plate wood trusses) are provided below.
+Details on the two tested assemblies (metal-web-connected wood trusses) are provided below.

-2.7.1 Floor Assembly with Metal-Plate-Connected Wood Trusses
+2.7.1 Floor Assemblies with Metal-Web-Connected Wood Trusses

-The test, documented in this report, was conducted using a wood frame floor assembly constructed using metal-plate wood trusses and an OSB subfloor.
-The overall dimension of the wood truss assembly was 5079 mm by 5150 mm.
-Specific dimensions of the various components of the assembly are provided in Figure 11 to Figure 14.
+The two tests, documented in this report, were conducted using wood frame floor assemblies constructed using metal-web wood trusses and an OSB subfloor.
+The overall dimensions of the metal-web wood truss assemblies were 5079 mm by 5150 mm.
+Specific dimensions of the various components of the assemblies are provided in Figure 11 to Figure 14.

-The wood trusses were 305 mm deep, with members of dimensions 38 mm x 89 mm.
-The metal plates (20 gauge, 0.92 mm thick) had teeth 9.5 mm long and 0.0124 teeth per square millimeter (8 per square inch).
+The metal-web-connected wood trusses were 302 mm deep, with cords of dimensions 38 mm x 64 mm.
+The metal webs (20 gauge) had teeth 9.5 mm long and 0.0171 teeth per square millimeter.
 The trusses were spaced at 400 mm on centre (see Figure 11).
+The bottom cords of the trusses were reinforced with 2 strongbacks 38 mm x 140 mm located toward the centre of the span (see Figure 11).
 Based on calculations of maximum strength and deflection, the truss span length chosen was 4.813 m (see Figure 11).
-This span allowed the wood trusses to extend across the entire length of the fire compartment (with no need for an intermediate support).
+This span allowed the metal-web wood trusses to extend across the entire length of the fire compartment (with no need for an intermediate support).
 Figure 12 shows the supporting beams.

-Note: Truss A-1 and N-1 shall be sheeted with 9.5 thick OSB rim board nailed at 150 o.c. with 8d common nails
+Note: Truss A-1 and N-1 shall be sheeted with 9.5 thick OSB rim board header nailed at 150 o.c. with 8d common nails

 Figure 11.
-Metal-plate wood truss layout details (all dimensions in mm)
+Metal-Web-Connected Wood Truss layout details (all dimensions in mm)